7 Micro-Civic Interventions That Actually Change Your Neighborhood

 This sounds trivial until someone’s basement floods at 11pm on a Tuesday.
 My street’s group coordinated four neighbors with wet-dry vacs and one neighbor with a dehumidifier.
 Total time from SOS to help arriving: eleven minutes.
 That’s not revolutionary, but it beats waiting until morning and losing everything you stored down there.

-The key is keeping it small and specific.
+The key to making this micro-civic intervention work is keeping it small and specific.
 Big groups become noise.
 Small groups become mutual aid networks.
 You want everyone in the group to live close enough that helping someone takes less effort than ignoring them.

 4. Data That Shuts People Up